thojmr/PregnancyPlus/README.md

 </br>

 ## Some Tips
 - Use one of the High Poly meshes (uncensors) for screenshots.
 It makes the belly more round and less jagged.
-[Install guide below](#high-poly-mesh)
+[Quick Guide Below](#high-poly-mesh)
 - The more Multiplier you apply, the more -StretchX and -StretchY you should apply.
 This lets you apply even more Multiplier
 - The Taper sliders are good at making the shape more egg like
 - Too much Roundness slider will cause clothes to clip at the top of the belly
 - If you see jagged edges or shadows on the skin, use the "Smooth Belly Mesh" button to reduce it
 - There will always be some amount of cloth clipping at extreme sizes.
-You can use the Cloth Offset slider to help, but It's a difficult problem to solve.
+You can use the Cloth Offset slider to help, but It's a difficult problem to solve
+- You can use the Individual Clohting Offset GUI to offset a single piece of clothing at a time now.
+Great for overlaping or tight fitting clothing
 - **Hover over any Plugin Config options in game for more detailed descriptions**
--

 <br>

 ## Features